AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

     * `exit` : [Closes](#exiting-soconnect-exit) the SoConnect app.

-With everything set up, you are now ready to learn the [features](#features) of SoConnect.

 _See also: [What happens if my command is invalid](#what-happens-if-my-command-is-invalid)_

+With everything set up and working, lets understand the SoConnect [display](#overview-of-soconnect).

 ---------------------------------------------------------------------------------------------------------------